 That makes for a pleasant ride since the boats are silent.
 But don’t expect the experience to be one of pristine nature only.
 You are still in one of the most touristy areas in all of Germany and the surroundings of Salzburg.
 There are about 20 of these boats on the Lake, which is nice because you get to take pictures of other boats during the ride.
 Each of the boats holds 80 passengers, and usually, they fill up.

 During most of the ride, a member of the crew is there to entertain the passengers.
 They are dressed in traditional Bavarian clothes and are genuinely funny.
 I took the boat many times, and their jokes were always made everyone laugh.
 Everyone except for English speakers because most of it gets lost in translation.
 The highlight of the trip is when one of the crew members plays the trumpet to present the echo that reverberates from the mountains.

-Like I mentioned before, the ride to Sankt Bartholomä takes 35 minutes while the ride all the way to the end, to Salet and Obersee, takes an hour from Schönau am Königssee.
+As I mentioned before, the ride to Sankt Bartholomä takes 35 minutes, while the ride all the way to the end, to Salet and Obersee, takes an hour from Schönau am Königssee.